ehdinayan/Study-Journal/README.md

 cool peopple like me.

 ```
-## Now I would like to share a link to a [song](https://soundcloud.com/user-878978370/ladridos-de-amor-edicion)
+## Now I would like to share a link to a [song](https://www.youtube.com/watch?v=LWdhufzxQRA&list=PLvNp0Boas721Im_ZBhvDEuCqzLsRvlKb3&index=2)

-It was made about two years ago with a neighbor and dedicated to our dogs Pancho and Choco.
+## cool videogame & music from the 90's

-## Other thing I can do is share a photo of mine so everyone can see how cool I am
+## Other thing I can do is share a photo of mine to practice how it is done

 - Damn it! first I should push a photo to github in order to have an url
 to fit in the file XD